usc-ctin583/usc-ctin583.github.io/docs/courseinfo.md

 ## 📚 Assignments

-### 🥼 Labs
+### 🥼 Homework
-There will be weekly lab assignments that consists of homework assignments including readings, videos, and computer set-up instructionsthat will be completed individually or with a lab partner.
+There will be weekly homework assignments that consists of exercises, readings, videos, and computer set-up instructions that will be completed individually or with a lab partner.
 These assignments will help inform your two projects later on down the line.

-### ⭐️ **Project 1:** Advocacy
+### ⭐️ **Project 1:** Kitchen Chaos
+To help get familiar with the Unity game engine, we will be following a YouTube tutorial to learn some of the basics!
+By the end of the tutorial, you will have a working game!

+### ⭐️ **Midterm Project:** Advocacy
-The first project will be an individual individual project to create a 3D Unity game.
+The midterm project will be an individual individual project to create a 3D Unity game.

 The intent of this project is to build, run, and publish a 3D Unity game that tackles a social justice issue.
 You will be implementing your own version of a WebGL single-player video game with multiple levels.
 Please feel free to start with the 3D Unity project we have been working on in class as a starting point.
 I recommend making a copy of the class project to avoid confusing our class project from your project 1.
 If you would rather not use the 3D Unity project we have been working on in class, feel free to create a new 3D project from scratch.
 You may use any packages and assets as you see fit; however, please review the project requirements to ensure that you have integrated all required features.
 Last but not least - make sure the game is created with the Universal Render Pipeline ([URP](https://unity.com/srp/universal-render-pipeline)) and supports [Perforce](https://www.perforce.com/downloads/helix-visual-client-p4v) integration.

-### ⭐️ **Project 2:** Outside the Box
+### ⭐️ **Final Project:** Outside the Box
 The final project can be an individual or paired project in which you work on developing a game of your choice.

 There will be a lot of freedom for you to decide on what you want to work on for your final project.
 Please take this final project as an opportunity to grow your soft skills of why you love and chose to learn game development.
 Find something you want to dive into that will challenge the state of the art and enable you to advance through your career.
 Here is the opportunity to create an experience that excites you with any game engine of your choice in addition to the mentorship of your instructors.
 Carefully consider what your needs are and what you are trying to accomplish when deciding to develop with Unreal, Godot, Unity, or maybe some other game engine.

 ## ☎️ Communication
 We will be using our Discord channel to communicate.
 If you have not joined our Discord channel yet, please reach out to the Student Assistant via email or during class.
 They will be able to provide you the link to join.
-Within our Discord channel, the main channels we will be using are the `# sp24-general`.
+Within our Discord channel, the main channels we will be using are the `# fa24-general`.
 This channel is for students who are currently enrolled in the course.
 Following the course, you will then be added to the `# alumni` channel of students who have taken the course previously.
 Open online office hours will be via Discord's Voice channel in `# office hours` and remote, individual office hours will be hosted via Discord Call, Zoom, or Google Meet.

 ## 🛍️ Materials
 * Unity 2020 or higher